Becoming a GP teacher at Imperial College London

 The course assessments are designed to support this learning in practice and facilitate giving feedback and reflection.

-The GPSA course runs eight times per year from August to February and you may teach on as many, or as few of these as you wish.
+The GPSA course runs six times per year from August to February and you may teach on as many, or as few of these as you wish.
+Practices for this attachment are based outside of London only.

 Whilst on the placement, students will need to complete a number of their own GP clinics (under supervision), complete a brief clinical audit as well as two case-based discussions, and two mini-clinical evaluation exercises.